-Acer has held the title of ‘world’s thinnest laptop’ for a minute, and continues to do so with the latest Acer Swift 7 in 2018.
-However, this time the firm has increased the display size to 14 inches without impacting the devices width, and introduced a fingerprint sensor for more secure login.
+Having held the title of the ‘world’s thinnest laptop’ for a while now, Acer continues this trend in 2018 with the new Acer Swift 7.
+This time around, however, the manufacturer has upped the screen to 14 inches without impacting the device’s footprint, and introduced a fingerprint sensor for more secure login.

 All of these tweaks come with a notable price jump for the notebook in a time when value is of the utmost concern even with the best Ultrabooks.
 Will it be worth it?
-We’ll have to see in our full review – until then, enjoy a sneak preview of what’s in store.
+We’ll have to wait until our full review – until then, however, enjoy a sneak peek of what’s in store.

 Price and availability

-The Acer Swift 7 is expected to launch this April in the US for $1,699 (£1,599, about AU$2,159) to start, which is certainly nothing to sneeze at for even an hyper-premium Ultrabook.
+The Acer Swift 7 launched earlier this year in the US for $1,699 (£1,599, about AU$2,159) to start, which is certainly nothing to sneeze at for even an hyper-premium Ultrabook.
 What that steep price nets you is a 7th-generation Intel Core i7 processor backed by 8GB of DDR3 memory and a 256GB solid-state drive (SSD).

 All of these guts sit underneath a newly-widened, 14-inch Full HD (1,920 x 1,080) display that can bend back 180 degrees and a fingerprint reader on the keyboard rest for secure Windows Hello login.

-That’s quite a steep price for a laptop that, while within some luxurious trappings, houses arguably dated processor hardware.
+That’s kind of a high asking price for a laptop that, while within some luxurious casing, houses last-generation hardware.
 With that, the Swift 7 rides even harder on the feeling and experience it delivers than before.

 Luckily, the Swift 7 is a sublime laptop to pick up and hold, measuring just 0.35 inches (8.98mm) thin and feeling lighter than even perhaps the latest Apple MacBook, though Acer hasn’t revealed that exact figure yet.
 This laptop is also quite the looker, encased in an all-black, unibody aluminum shell with two sturdy hinges holding the display in place.